 These were the colours of the racehorse owner Archibald Philip Primrose, the 5th Earl Rosebery.
 He was a patron of the game and Hon.
 President of the SFA and of Hearts FC.
 Scotland wore these colours on at least nine occasions between 1881 and 1951.

 1967 Goalkeeper Shirt

-Or you can get a 1967 goalkeeper shirt – worn by Scottish debutant Ronnie Simpson when Scotland took on the then World Champions England in April 1967.
+Or you can get a 1967 goalkeeper shirt (above right) – worn by Scottish debutant Ronnie Simpson when Scotland took on the then World Champions England in April 1967.
 Scotland won 3-2 and proclaimed themselves the ‘unofficial World Champions’.

 Unfortunately for Simpson this was not the start of an illustrious international career as he made only four more international appearances.